What is permitted development and what are its limits?

 How do I know if my permitted development rights have already been used up?

 Second, look at historic mapping.
-The National Library of Scotland's georeferenced OS maps and the Britain From Above archive let you compare your house's footprint across decades.
-If the building has visibly grown since the 1948 baseline, those additions count against current allowances.
+The National Library of Scotland's georeferenced OS maps let you compare your house's footprint across decades.
+If the building has visibly grown since the 1948 baseline, those additions count against your current allowances.

 What happens if I exceed permitted development limits?